 In a rare case of retribution, many of the victims who unwrapped that chocolate only to find there was no golden ticket actually joined forces online with one another.
-They tracked down and brought charges against the man they allege is their looting lover boy, Will Jackson, last year.
+They tracked down and brought charges against the man they allege is their looting lover boy, Will Jackson, in 2019.
 But most who get conned don’t have a happy ending.

 Red Flags to Avoid

 So how can you tell if your would-be dream partner could be more of a nightmare?